 Defining Your Vision

-- What is the core gameplay loop?
+What is the core gameplay loop?
 Strip away all the features and describe the one thing players will do repeatedly.
-If you can't explain this simply, the concept needs more refinement.
+If you cannot explain this simply, the concept needs more refinement.

-- What makes your game different?
-In a crowded market, what's your hook?
-This doesn't need to be revolutionary, but it must be clearly articulated.
+What makes your game different?
+In a crowded market, what is your hook?
+This does not need to be revolutionary, but it must be clearly articulated.

 Scope and Resources